Karunika/Taxi_Agency_OODB/README.md

 ## Introduction
-The motive of the project is to create a Object-oriented Database Model for a Taxi Agency.
+The motive of the project is to create an Object-oriented Database Model for a Taxi Agency.

 ## About
 Yet to be done.